Learn more about what to expect on this holiday including when to go and how comfortable you can expect to be.

 • Keep groups small to minimise environmental impact.

 • Work directly with local businesses and organisations to directly benefit local economies.
-We use small, locally owned hotels and restaurants.
-We know the owners except in the large cities.

 • Work with local guides so that our holidays are more interesting for clients and more beneficial locally.